Essay 1: Professional Aspirations

 NYU Stern’s optional essay prompt is broader than most in that it does not demand that you discuss only problem areas in your candidacy, though the examples it offers within the prompt seem to imply a preference for these topics.
 Ultimately, this is your opportunity to address any lingering questions that an admissions officer might have about your profile—if you feel you need to.
 We caution you against simply trying to fill this space because you fear that not doing so would somehow count against you.
 And of course, however tempted you might be, this is not the place to reuse a strong essay you wrote for another school or to offer a few anecdotes you were unable to use in your other submissions.
 But if you are inclined to use this essay to emphasize or explain something that if omitted would render your application incomplete, write a very brief piece on this key aspect of your profile.
 For more guidance, download our free mbaMission Optional Essays Guide, in which we offer detailed advice on when and how to take advantage of the optional essay, with multiple examples, to help you mitigate any problem areas in your application.

 The Next Step—Mastering Your NYU Stern Interview: Many MBA candidates find admissions interviews stressful and intimidating, but mastering this important element of the application process is definitely possible—the key is informed preparation.
-And, on your way to this high level of preparation, we offer our free Interview Primers to spur you along!
-Download your free copy of the NYU Stern Interview Primer today.
+To help you on your way to this high level of preparation, we offer our free Interview Primers.
+Download your free copy of the NYU Stern Interview Primer today!